apideck-libraries/portman/README.md

 The generated Postman collection can always be [imported manually](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman), without a Postman account.

-To enable automatic uploads of the generated Postman collection through Portman, follow the simple steps below.
+To enable automatic uploads of the generated Postman collection through Portman, follow these simple steps:

 1. Get your Postman API key